Seitan

 Seitan (/ˈseɪtæn/, /-tɑːn/; セイタン) is a food made from gluten, the main protein of wheat.

-It is also known as miànjīn (麵筋), fu (麩), milgogi (밀고기), wheat meat, gluten meat, vital wheat gluten or simply gluten.
-It is made by washing wheat flour dough with water until all the starch granules have been removed, leaving behind the sticky, insoluble gluten as an elastic mass, which is then cooked before being eaten.
+It is also known as miànjīn (麵筋), fu (麩), milgogi (밀고기), mì căn, wheat meat, gluten meat, or simply gluten.

-Wheat gluten is an alternative to soybean-based foods such as tofu, which are sometimes used as a meat alternative.
+Wheat gluten is an alternative to soybean-based foods, such as tofu, which are sometimes used as a meat alternative.
 Some types of wheat gluten have a chewy or stringy texture that resembles meat more than other substitutes.
 Wheat gluten is often used instead of meat in Asian, vegetarian, vegan, Buddhist, and macrobiotic cuisines.
-Mock duck is a common use for wheat.
+Mock duck is a common use.

 Wheat gluten first appeared during the 6th century as an ingredient for Chinese noodles.
 It has historically been popular in the cuisines of China, Japan and other East and Southeast Asian nations.
 In Asia, it is commonly found on the menus of restaurants catering primarily to Buddhist customers who do not eat meat.